ABOUT CELTICPOTS

 Influences:

-The main influences in my pottery comes from our daily use of pots from our favorite potters over the years;(Ben Owen III, Suze Lindsay, Mark Peters, Mangum pottery, Ruggles & Rankin, Marty Fielding, Jeff Osetreich, Linda McFarland, Judith Duff, Mark Hewitt, Pamela Owen, Jug Town, Kings Pottery, John Vasquez, Michael Rutkowsky, Shane Mickey, Kyle Carpenter).
-Add to this where I live in the mountains and being raised in Ireland, it all comes out in the pot.!
+The main influences in my pottery comes from our daily use of pots from our favorite potters over the years;(Ben Owen III, Suze Lindsay, Mark Peters, Ruggles & Rankin, Marty Fielding, Jeff Osetreich, Linda McFarland, Judith Duff, Mark Hewitt, Jug Town, Kings Pottery, John Vasquez.
+I have studied techniques of Walter Keeler, Richard Phethean, Bernard Leach and Francoise Dufayard.
+Add to this where I live in the mountains of N.C. and being raised in Ireland, it all comes out in the pot.!